• Recipe Index

 Ingredients

-• 1 tbsp. finely chopped mint leaves washed and stems removed
+• 1 tablespoon finely chopped mint leaves washed and stems removed

-• 1 cup diced tomatoes (approx. 1 medium tomato small dice)
+• 1 cup diced tomatoes (approximately 1 large tomato, chopped into small dice)

-• 4 tbsp. freshly squeezed lemon juice or to taste
+• 4 tablespoons freshly squeezed lemon juice or to taste

-• Pinch of cayenne cinnamon or seven spice blend, all optional.
+• ⅛ teaspoon pinch of cayenne cinnamon or seven spice blend, all optional.

 Instructions

-• Combine parsley, mint, scallions, tomatoes and bulgur in a medium bowl.
+• Combine chopped parsley, mint, scallions and tomatoes in a large bowl.
+Add drained bulgur.

-• Serve immediately or refrigerate if serving later.
+• Toss Tabbouleh ingredients well.
+Serve immediately or refrigerate if serving later.

 Notes